-On the eve of the Sucker Moon, a log cabin style multipurpose building in Lac du Flambeau, Wis. came alive for a second night of carving and painting fish decoys as the aromas of warm bread and wild rice soup filtered through a knife if you just want to sit down and give it a try," said Lac du Flambeau President John Johnson, who developed the idea for the adult-focused decoy workshop and fishing camp with Mann and Chapman last winter.
+On the eve of the Sucker Moon, a log cabin style multipurpose building in Lac du Flambeau, Wis. came alive for a second night of carving and painting fish decoys as the aromas of warm bread and wild rice soup filtered through the air.